John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

-Video content is immensely popular, and for good reason.
+Video content is immensely popular—for good reason.
 Video can convey more of the creator’s intended vision than writing or audio, which can leave the consumer to fill in many details.
-Content that leaves things to your imagination is a great mechanism, by the way, and this paragraph should not be taken as my saying video is “better” in some way, just different, and more suited to certain cases.
+Content that leaves things to the consumer's imagination is a great mechanism.
+The author would like to note that this paragraph should not be taken as an argument that video is “better” in some way; rather, it is just different from other mediums and more suited to certain cases.

-Most of the time when you’re creating video, however, filming is only half of the battle, with editing making up a large part of the rest of that battle.
+Most of the time when you’re creating video, filming is only half of the battle— editing makes up a large part of the rest of that battle.
 In the world of professional video production, such as on TV shows or in movies, video will often be shipped off to an editor for this stage of the creation process, but for home creatives that is often not a feasible option.
-Fortunately, these days, doing it yourself solutions are easier than ever.
+Fortunately, these days, do-it-yourself solutions are easier than ever.
 The mechanical aspect of editing video is well documented and you can easily find tutorials on how to do certain things in any software with a quick search of Google.
 But what about the creative aspect of editing?

 1. Pick Your Cuts